ibrunotome/docker-laravel-appengine/README.md

 ## How to use in Google App Engine (GAE)

 Just put the files on the root of your laravel project, then change your [app.yaml](https://cloud.google.com/appengine/docs/flexible/php/configuring-your-app-with-app-yaml) section: `runtime: php` to `runtime: custom`.
-Thats it 🎉
+Thats it 🎉.

-## Extra files
+## Tips to customization

-You can edit php.ini, nginx.conf and php-fpm.conf files, just add then to the root folder and make your changes, they will be enabled on the next `docker-compose up --build`
+You can edit `php.ini`, `nginx.conf`, `nginx-http.conf`, `nginx-app.conf` and `php-fpm-user.conf` files, just add then to the root folder and make your changes, they will be enabled on the next `docker-compose up --build`.

+`additional-suppervisord.conf` file is ready to run horizon at the start and the `php artisan schedule:run` command each minute.

 ## Swoole

-I did some edits in the Dockerfile, extending the official image (gcr.io/google-appengine/php72:latest) to enable swoole extension to get better performance.
+I did some edits in Dockerfile, extending the official image (gcr.io/google-appengine/php72:latest) to enable swoole extension to get better performance.
 If you want use it, you can install this package: https://github.com/swooletw/laravel-swoole.
 If you don't wanna to use swoole extension, then remove it from php.ini and Dockerfile or call the gcr.io/google-appengine/php72:latest directly from the docker-compose.yml file.